hotosm/TM-Extractor/Readme.md

-# Project Processor
+# TM Extractor

-The **Project Processor** script is designed to trigger extraction requests for Tasking Manager projects.
+The **TM Extractor** script is designed to trigger extraction requests for Tasking Manager projects.
 It utilizes the HotOSM Tasking Manager API and the Raw Data API for data extraction.

 ## Table of Contents
 - [Getting Started](#getting-started)